Read This First

 Prompt 1: How do AI platforms ensure their training data is of the highest quality?

-The anchors here are what Quality Training Data is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Quality Training Data is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with what Quality Training Data is being used, the objection that would change the answer, and a borderline case where the idea strains.
+Treat what Quality Training Data is being used, the objection that would change the answer, and a borderline case where the idea strains as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The AI pressure is responsibility: fluent assistance can sharpen thought, but it cannot inherit the reader's duty to judge.

 Data Collection